braze-inc/braze-docs/_docs/_hidden/other/email_validation.md

 __Note: If the domain part contains any non-ASCII characters, it will need to be punycode-encoded before being supplied to Braze__

 If Braze receives a request to add a user and the email address is considered invalid, you would see an error response in the API.
-When uploading via CSV, the user would be created, but the email address will not be added.
+When uploading via CSV, a user would be created, but the email address would not be added.

 # Local Part Validation Rules
 ## Microsoft Domains
-If the host domain has "msn, hotmail, outlook, or live" part, then the following regex will be used to validate the local part:
+If the host domain includes "msn, hotmail, outlook, or live", then the following regex will be used to validate the local part:

 `/\A\w[\-\w]*(?:\.[\-\w]+)*\z/i`